-- 1. The Superintendent or designee shall hold a conference with the parent/guardian/educational rights holder, or other person holding the right to make educational decisions for the student, and the student.
+- 1. The Superintendent or designee shall hold a conference with the parent/guardian and the student.
 At the conference, the student's rehabilitation plan shall be reviewed and the Superintendent or designee shall verify that the provisions of this plan have been met.
-School regulations shall be reviewed and the student and parent/guardian/educational rights holder, or other person holding the right to make educational decisions for the student shall be asked to indicate in writing their willingness to comply with these regulations. - 2.
+School regulations shall be reviewed and the student and parent/guardian shall be asked to indicate in writing their willingness to comply with these regulations. - 2.
 The Superintendent or designee shall transmit to the Board a recommendation regarding readmission.
 The Board shall consider this recommendation in closed session.
-If a written request for open session is received from the student's parent/guardian/educational rights holder, or other person holding the right to make educational decisions for the student, or adult student, it shall be honored to the extent that privacy rights of other students are not violated. - 3.
-If the readmission is granted, the Superintendent or designee shall notify the student and the student's parent/guardian/educational rights holder, by registered mail, of the Board's decision regarding readmission. - 4.
+If a written request for open session is received from the parent/guardian or adult student, it shall be honored to the extent that privacy rights of other students are not violated. - 3.
+If the readmission is granted, the Superintendent or designee shall notify the student and parent/guardian, by registered mail, of the Board's decision regarding readmission. - 4.
 The Board may deny readmission only if it finds that the student has not satisfied the conditions of the rehabilitation plan or that the student continues to pose a danger to campus safety or to other district students or employees. - 5.
-If the Board denies the readmission of a student, the Board shall determine either to continue the student's placement in the alternative educational program initially selected or to place the student in another program that serves expelled students, including placement in a county community school. - 6.
-The Board shall provide written notice to the expelled student and the student's parent/guardian, , or other person holding the right to make educational decisions for the student, describing the reasons for denying readmittance into the regular program.
+If the Board denies the readmission of a student, the Board shall determine either to continue the student's placement in the alternative educational program initially selected or to place the student in another program that serves expelled students, including placement in a county community school.

+6. The Board shall provide written notice to the expelled student and parent/guardian describing the reasons for denying re-admittance into the regular program.
 This notice shall indicate the Board's determination of the educational program which the Board has chosen.
-The student shall enroll in that program unless the parent/guardian/educational rights holder chooses to enroll the student in another school district.
+The student shall enroll in that program unless the parent/guardian chooses to enroll the student in another school district.